djkormo/katacoda-scenarios/kubernetes-sandbox/step2.md

 `etcdctl snapshot save help`{{execute}}

-Restore etcd

-To continue you have to backup etcd to /opt/etcd-backup.db file and next recover after disaster.
+To continue you have to backup etcd to /opt/etcd-backup.db file